valITino/SOC-9000/docs/00-prereqs.md

 pwsh -File .\scripts\install-prereqs.ps1
 ```

 If winget is missing or a package fails to install, the script writes an error and exits.
-The standalone installer bundles this script and aborts if prerequisites cannot be installed.

-To build the self‑contained setup script and package the repository:

-These scripts are especially useful when preparing a GitHub release.

 ## SSH key